Paragard IUD Lawsuit Settlement Amounts

 More importantly, it is easier easier economically for a company to settle 3,000 cases than 30,000.
 Few claims reduces the potential financial burden and allows for quicker and more manageable resolution, although this MDL sometimes moves at a snail’s pace.

-June 29, 2024: State Law In The MDL
+June 29, 2024: State Law in The MDL

 Even though multidistrict litigation is a national process designed to streamline complex cases involving many plaintiffs across different states, the laws applied to these cases are state laws, which can vary significantly.
 This presents a challenge in determining which state’s laws should govern each case within the MDL.